-At first glance, significant differences of the standard deviation $\sigma$ become apparent.
+At first glance, significant differences of the standard deviation σ become apparent.
 The higher leaf area densities in the summer months result in stronger amplification of turbulence and consequently to significantly larger standard deviations than in winter months.
-Especially in the turbine's area at x=0 m, the fluctuations are significantly lower 370 for the sparsely covered forest.
-It is worth mentioning that the propagation of the standard deviation behaves analogously for both forest covers.
+Especially in the turbine's area at x=0 m, the fluctuations are significantly lower for the sparsely covered forest.
+It is worth mentioning that the propagation of the standard deviation behaves

+315 analogously for both forest covers.
 This means the turbulence is more amplified by the denser forest, but the forest wake expands to similar ranges in height and width (for the same wind conditions) in the summer and winter months.
 Consequently, the forest effect is measurable at similar heights for different foliage densities.
 However, the atmospheric boundary layer in the forest wake will recover more quickly further downstream for the sparsely covered forest due to lower turbulence intensities.

-3.2Effects of Thermal Stability on the Flow Field
+320 3.2 Effects of Thermal Stability on the Flow Field

 Next, the influence of thermal stratification on the flow field is analysed.
 Three simulations with the same inflow conditions and turbulence characteristics are compared.
 However, the buoyancy varies because of different thermal stratification conditions.
 As described in Sect.
-2.6, the inflow conditions and turbulence characteristics differ significantly for stable and unstable conditions, which was intentionally neglected for the analyses of the influence of the forest wake on the flow field at different stabilities in complex terrain.
-The following results, therefore, aim exclusively to explain how thermal effects can affect flow fields.
-The turbulence intensity for each case was set to 8% at hub height.
-Since the wind turbine is the focus of these analyses, the reference turbulence intensity was always set at hub height.
+2.6, the inflow conditions and turbulence characteristics differ significantly for stable and unstable conditions.
+The following results, however, aim exclusively to explain how thermal effects can affect flow fields.
+The turbulence intensity for each case was set to 8%.
 The results were assessed at the same time or averaged over a period of four minutes.